DrakirL/DrakirL.github.io/p10/rules/downtime.md

 After you finish an Adventure, your character should be rewarded with significantly refreshing downtime and have gained significant experience, depending of the "level" of the adventure. <br>
 At the very least, everyone should get a "long rest" where they regain all or their lost HP and expended resources, including things like Spell Slots that can be used X times per Adventure. <br>
 Then, the GM decides whether your characters should progress to a greater Level, or if there are more stories to tell on the current scale. <br>
-Either way, each participant may jot down the finished adventure as an Experience/Saga/Memory/Feat?
+Either way, each participant may jot down the finished adventure as an Experience/Saga/Tale/Memory/Feat?

 ### Feats?
-Experience?
+Experiences?
 Sagas?
 Tales?
+Memories?
 On your sheet, you have space enough to write down what adventures your character has completed.
 A newly made character starts with one; their backstory. <br>
 If you make a Test and fail, you may explain to the GM how the moment relates to one of your noted Sagas and why you MUST succeed.
-With the GM's permission, you may cross out the Tale to succeed on the Test. <br>
+With the GM's permission, you may cross out the Tale to succeed on that Test instead. <br>
 *How should used tales be regained?
 Per Adventure?
 Even less often?
 Special conditions?*